Aseman-Land/QtAseman/README.md

     // Properties will post as json file map property string username: "test"
     property string password: "pass1234"

+    // If you specified url property with TypeForm, It will send file, Else send it as string property url filePath

     onServerError: ; // server error codes
     onClientError: ; // client error codes